What is schedule management?

 4. Spread Contingency Throughout Your Project Timeline

 Even the most carefully laid out plans have no escape from random occurrences.
-Equipment break and people call in sick.
+Equipment breaks and people call in sick.
 Anything that could go wrong inevitably goes wrong.
-This is why you should always have a pool of contingency throughout you’re the lifespan of your project.
+This is why you should always have a pool of contingency throughout the lifespan of your project.
 In other words, plan for the unplanned.